zeromq/czmq/README.md

     CZMQ_EXPORT void *
         zhash_next (zhash_t *self);

-    //  After a successful first/next method, returns the key for the item
+    //  After a successful insert, update, or first/next method, returns the key
+    //  for the item that was returned.
+This is a constant string that you may
+    //  not modify or deallocate, and which lasts as long as the item in the hash.
-    //  that was returned.
-After an unsuccessful first/next, returns NULL.
+    //  After an unsuccessful first/next, returns NULL.
     CZMQ_EXPORT char *
         zhash_cursor (zhash_t *self);